er537/blog/_posts/2023-09-05-whisper_interpretability.md

  <h1 id="section1">1) The encoder learns human interpretable features</h1>

- ## 1.1) Features in the MLP layers

-It turns out that neurons in the MLP layers of the encoder are highly interpretable; by finding maximally activating dataset examples (from a dataset of 10,000 2s audio clips) for all of the neurons we found that the majority activate on a specific phonetic sound!
-The table below shows these sounds for the first 50 neurons in `block.2.mlp.1`.
-By amplifying the audio around the sequence position where the neuron is maximally active, you can clearly hear these phonemes, as demonstrated by the audio clips below.
+By finding maximally activating dataset examples (from a dataset of 10,000 2s audio clips) for [MLP neurons](#section1.1)/[directions in the residual stream](#section1.2) we are able to detect acoustic features corresponding to specific phomemes.
+By amplifying the audio around the sequence position where the feature is maximally active, you can clearly hear these phonemes, as demonstrated by the audio clips below.

+<h2 id="section1.1">1.1) Features in the MLP layers</h2>

+It turns out that neurons in the MLP layers of the encoder are highly interpretable.
+The table below shows the phonetic sound that each neuron activates on for the first 50 neurons in `block.2.mlp.1`.

 | Neuron idx | 0   | 1   | 2   | 3   | 4   | 5   | 6   | 7   | 8   | 9   |
 | ---------- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |